 Young adults who are successful at AIM House respond to consistent, predictable structure, have a desire to change, and form strong interpersonal relationships.
 AIM House is structured in a way that allows participants to progress through five distinct phases while they are successfully meeting their goals and transitioning into adulthood.
 The five phases were named after reviewing the success of our alumni long after they graduated.
 The initials of each phase placed together spell I AM ME.
 The I AM ME process is an ongoing progression of life beyond their time at AIM House.
 We are delighted to watch our participants work through the program and we are proud to be a part of their transition.
 Learn more about the phases: Intentions, Actions, Merge, Manifest, Evolve

 Without intentions, it is very difficult to set goals, therefore we believe it is imperative to clearly state our intentions.
-An intention may be as simple as staying sober, however, it is the foundation which paves the way for other goals to materialize.
+An intention may be as simple as time management, however, it is the foundation which paves the way for other goals to materialize.
 Some participants may need help realizing their intentions, while others are over-ambitious and need help focusing on putting each step in place to achieve their objectives.
 The intentions phase is designed to provide participants with the opportunity to identify the goals and aspirations they would like to attain while in the program.
 Participants identify how they can begin working towards these goals and the structure that needs to be integrated into their lives to support this.
 Length of time is a minimum of two months.

 *If you have any concerns around technology use, please discuss with your admissions representative.